Seagate/cortx-motr/doc/dev/ldrr2/usecases/combined-task-list.rst

 :process:
 :depends:
 :resources:
+:est: M_M med

 -------

 :id: [t.small-object-performance]
-:name: Increase parallelism in accessing b-tree e.g EMAP and CAS
+:name: Increase parallelism in accessing b-tree CAS
 :detail: Create hash function which will take object ID and point to a b-tree.
          Store this hash table in metadata.
 Test perfromance with varying sizes of hash entries e.g 128,256,512 and 1024 and conclude on size to use.